ABOUT ME

 I’ve always had a great love for education and after graduating from Legacy High School, I decided to try my hand at heading home to North Carolina for college.
 I attended East Carolina University for one semester before realizing that I wanted to apply to the University of Colorado, Boulder’s top ranked business program.
 With a Dean’s List achievement and a 3.75 GPA under my belt, I was accepted to CU Boulder, but was left in the Humanities program, and made it my mission to transfer into the Leed’s School of Business by the time I graduated.
 I worked tirelessly making up the credits that didn’t transfer universities with me while desperately trying to navigate what it was I wanted to really set my sights on for a future career path, taking summer classes for 4 years straight.
 After taking one gen ed course titled “The Foundations of Rhetoric,” I fell in love with Communication and the teachings of Nietzsche, Foucault, Kenneth Burke, and Plato and flipped a full 180 on what I wanted to graduate with a degree in.
 From then on, I was inspired to engage in courses surrounding creative writing and rhetorical thought and in 2021 I published my first rhetorical narrative on mental health in higher education.
 In 2022, I received my Bachelor’s in Communication with double minor in Business Innovation and Humanities.

 After graduating, I feel so much more centered, knowing that I have gained such a strong passion for strategic communication and a good direction of what industry I want to be a part of, but have found it difficult to find a good ladder to climb in this career path.
-University advisors struggled to give me better options besides an HR representative or non profit volunteer work, but as I’ve progressed through my professional career, I’ve began to see a path leading towards business consulting and negotiations.
+University advisors struggled to give me better options besides an HR representative or non profit volunteer work, but as I’ve progressed through my professional career, I’ve began to see a home for myself in the world of marketing.
 I’m excited to see how my years of working in and gaining a vast knowledge of a variety of industries partners with my ability to connect with others and form meaningful relationships.

 What have I been up to, you ask?